Never Take Your Foot off the Gas

 Here’s the deal.
 Tom Brady and his teammates never flinched or took their foot off the gas.
 These are my top five takeaways from Super Bowl 2017:

 Success Starts with Making One Play at a Time – So many times I’ve seen people who do their best to make a quantum leap with their business from a sitting position.
 In the spirit of the movie and book Moneyball, seek to get on base instead of attempting to hit a home run every time one steps up to bat.
 I intentionally mixed metaphors to make a point.

 Take one step today that is out of your comfort zone.
 Then take another step the next day.
-It may be making an extra phone call, asking for a meeting, and improving your customer service.
+It may be making an extra phone call, asking for a meeting, or improving your customer service.
 Whatever it takes, never quit.
 You may be closer than you think.

-Go Big or Go Home – In football you have the ability to kick for an extra point or run a play and get two points.
+Go Big or Go Home – In football, you have the ability to kick for an extra point or run a play and get two points.
 The gutsy move to go for two points was genius.
-In your business or life, ask for more; don’t settle for what you are given.
-In life, you don’t get what you deserve; you receive what you negotiate or go after.
+In your business or life, ask for more.
+Don’t settle for what you are given.
+In life, you don’t get what you deserve, you receive what you negotiate or go after.

 Maximize Your Moment – The Super Bowl is the biggest stage in the world.
-The preparation during the off season led up to this one moment.
+The preparation during the offseason led up to this one moment.
 However, it was a series of micro-moments that led to this one epic opportunity.
 This is similar to when Russell Crowe stands in the Colosseum in the movie Gladiator and says, “On my command, come together as one.”
 All of the battles that he had fought led up to that moment.
 Tom Brady has been in the National Football League for over 17 years.
 Time, seasoning, and past success created a deep well of experience for him to draw from in the most pressing hour.